JOJOexchange/smart-contract-EVM/README.md

 2. Trading
 3. Liquidation

-## Funding
+## Funding rate

 It is the dealer's responsibility to ensure that the perpetual contract price is anchored to the spot price.
 Using the funding rate is one of the most common ways to achieve that.

-- If the contract price is higher than spot, the dealer could transfer the fund the long side to the short side, to bring the price down.
+- If the contract price is higher than spot, the dealer should punish the long side and reward the short side.
+So the contract price decreases until it equals to the spot price.
-- If the contract price is lower than the spot, the dealer could transfer the short side to the long side, to bring the price up.
+- If the contract price is lower than the spot, the dealer should punish the short side and reward the long side.
+So the contract price increases until it equals to the spot price.

 The funding rate adjusts *credit* according to the *paper* amount.
 It is impossible to record the number of credits on the chain, otherwise it would be too costly to modify thousands of credit values each time the funding rate is updated.
 So we record a value called "reducedCredit" on the chain, and the real credit is calculated using the following formula: